-A fourteenth measure consisting of the establishment of a Fund which would enable up to EUR 46 billion of liquidity and capital support to enterprises in the German State (Land) of Bayaria in the context of the coronavirus outbreak.
-The scheme will take the form of guarantees. subsidised debt instruments in form of subordinated loans and recapitalisation instruments (such as equity instruments and hy brid capital instruments) (20 August).
+A fourteenth measure consisting of the establishment of a Fund which would enable up to EUR 46 billion of liquidity and capital support to enterprises in the German State (Land) of Bavaria in the context of the coronavirus outbreak.
+The scheme will take the form of guarantees, subsidised debt instruments in form of subordinated loans and recapitalisation instruments (such as equity instruments and hybrid capital instruments) (20 August).
+An amendment extends the application of the scheme to 30 September 2021 (19 November).